Zapper-fi/protocol/docs/api-intro/token-balances.md

 ### `tokenBalances`

-Returns all token balances with USD prics for an address on a set of networks.
+The `tokenBalances` object contains fields such as `address`, `network`, `balanceUSD`, `balance`, and other fields useful for token balance use cases.

 ### Common Uses

 ##### Wallet Holdings

 Let's say you are building a wallet and want users to be able to filter their tokens by chain.
-You would pass `address` for the user and return the `tokenBalances` object, with fields such as `address`, `network`, `balanceUSD`, `balance`, and `symbol`.
+You would pass `address` for the user and `network` for the selected chain returning the `tokenBalances` object, with fields such as `address`, `network`, `balanceUSD`, `balance`, and `symbol`.
 Example of the response below:

 ```json